 - It may take up to 10 minutes before an uploaded print driver is available on the Print drivers page.

-- If the print driver does not match the printer’s capabilities (PCL, PCLXL, POSTSCRIPT), you will either not get any print at all or lots of pages with weird looking characters.
+- If the print driver does not match the printer’s page description language (PCL, PCLXL, POSTSCRIPT), you will either not get any print at all or lots of pages with weird looking characters.

 - If you do not see a print driver listed for a specific model, check to see if it is included as part of a series of printers.
 For example, a printer with the model number 603 might use the print driver for the “600” or “600 Series.”